 - For those interested in the major airline of Israel, El Al Israel Airlines offers insights into flight schedules, destinations, and services.

 Driving in Israel

 Expats living in one of Israel's main cities, such as Jerusalem, Tel Aviv or Haifa, will find it unnecessary to own a car.
-Traffic congestion is a constant problem, parking is difficult and Israeli driving tends to be aggressive.
-With comprehensive transport options available, it's easy and affordable to get around these cities using public transport exclusively.
+Traffic congestion is a constant problem, parking is difficult, and Israeli driving tends to be aggressive.
+With comprehensive transport options available, it's easy to get around these cities using public transport exclusively.

 Israel's intercity roads are marked by numbers.
-Even-numbered roads run north to south, whereas odd-numbered roads run east to west.
+Even-numbered routes run north to south, whereas odd-numbered roads run east to west.

-New arrivals can legally drive in Israel using their foreign driving licence for up to one year after their arrival in Israel.
+Expats can legally drive in Israel using their foreign driving licence for up to one year.
 After one year, they will need to apply for an Israeli driving licence.

-An Israeli driver's licence can be applied for at the branches of the Bureau of Motor Vehicles (Misrad HaRishui).
-Expats do not have to take a driving test on the condition that they have had a valid driving licence for at least five years.
+An Israeli driving licence can be applied for at the Bureau of Motor Vehicles (Misrad HaRishui).
+Expats do not have to take a driving test if they have had a valid driving licence for at least five years.

 ►For a breakdown of expenses, read Cost of Living in Israel